-When you configure XenMobile device policies for Windows 10, keep the following rule in mind.
-If a policy on one or more enrolled Windows 10 devices conflicts, the policy aligned with the GPO takes precedence.
+When you configure XenMobile device policies for Windows 10 and Windows 11 devices, keep the following rule in mind.
+If a policy on one or more enrolled devices conflicts, the policy aligned with the GPO takes precedence.

-To see which policies the Android for Work container supports, see Android for Work.
+To see which policies the Android Enterprise container supports, see Android Enterprise.

 - Create any delivery groups you plan to use.